knpuniversity/drupal-under-the-hood/knpu/configure-service.md

 that to get that service.
 On the right, it tells you what type of object this will be.

-Most of the services here you won't need to use directly: some like `cron`, `database` `file_system` and a few other ones might be *really* useful to you.
+Most of the services here you won't need to use directly: some like `cron`, `database`, `file_system` and a few other ones might be *really* useful to you.

 ## The module_name.services.yml File